Blocking Users By Country Using Azure Conditional Access

 What is Conditional Access Location Blocking?

-Another use that we have used is to block countries where we are getting large numbers of failed logins from that we are sure are malicious attempts.
+Another use that we have used is to block countries where we are getting large numbers of failed logins that we are sure are malicious attempts.

-You should note that if the locations are defined by IP Address, a VPN could bypass this rule.
-You can select GPS via the Microsoft Authenticator app (more info here)
+You should note that a VPN could bypass this rule if the locations are defined by IP Address.
+You can select GPS via the Microsoft Authenticator app (more info here)(LINK 1)

 How To See Your Login Locations

-This can be found in Sentinel > Logs > Queries > Signin Locations
+This can be found in Sentinel > Logs > Queries > Sign-in Locations

-You can use the search bar as I have to speed this up.
+You can use the search bar, as I have to speed this up.

 How Do They Know Where Users Are?